 Remember, it’s always important to carefully read the labels on OTC medication – and this becomes even more important when you have hypertension.
 If your blood pressure is over 120/80 mm Hg or if you are taking prescription medication for your blood pressure, talk to your doctor before taking any OTC medicines or supplements.

 People with controlled hypertension should take care when using any of the following types of OTC medications:

-- NSAIDs like ibuprofen and naproxen can decrease kidney function and make the body retain fluid, which increases blood pressure.
+- NSAIDs like ibuprofen and naproxen sodium can decrease kidney function and make the body retain fluid, which increases blood pressure.

 - Decongestants.
 These common cold medications work by narrowing the blood vessels in your nose and sinuses, which helps relieve your symptoms by tamping down swelling and draining excess fluid.
 But decongestants may contribute to higher blood pressure by narrowing blood vessels elsewhere in your body.
 In addition, if your allergy or cold medicines contain pseudoephedrine or phenylephrine, talk to your doctor; both of those ingredients can interfere with your prescribed blood pressure medications.